 Answer: If a participant does not have substance use issues (or whatever type of visit is listed in the chart review), the Data Manager should still fill in the "no visits recorded during this period" check box INSTEAD of writing "N/A".
-The subsequent question about whether the participant has SUD (or whatever) will help inform the analyst about the "no visits recorded".
-The # visits/no visits recorded table should not include missing data because the participant does not need the service noted.
+The subsequent question about whether the participant has SUD (or whatever) will help inform the analyst about the "no visits recorded table should not include missing data because the participant does not need the service noted.